The Spectrum (and related things) Page

 The Issue 1-lookalike patch in the upper left corner is a replacement

-for the PEEL circuit that decoded the addresses where the interface EPROM
+for the PAL circuit that decoded the addresses where the interface EPROM

 but since I had no description of it, I had to sit down with the interface